joshlk/robotchinwag.com/_posts/2024-05-04-layer-normalization-deriving-the-gradient-for-the-backward-pass.md

 torch.autograd.gradcheck(LayerNormManual.apply, (x,gamma,beta), eps=1e-6, atol=0.1, rtol=0.1)
 ```

 Notice that the input tensor dtypes have been increased to float64.
-The grad check files when using float32, likely due to the numerical instability of the check.
+The grad check fails when using float32, likely due to the numerical instability of the check.

 ## Next